claresudbery/clare-wiki-ably/pages/organising/tools/Xero.md

 ## Creating invoices

-- Go Business => Invoices
+- Go Sales => Invoices
 - It will make you add an "item" with a "code"
-- To see all items created so far, go to Business => Products and Services (all the way down at the bottom of the menu)
+- To see all items created so far, go to Sales => Products and Services (all the way down at the bottom of the menu)
 - To edit payment details or contact details: [[#Adding payment and contact details to invoices]]
 	- This won't all be visible on the main page, but you'll see it when you click Oreview (top of page)
 - To add a new client,